 Since blackberries don’t hold a lot of liquid, we can just toss whole blackberries into the frosting, mixing until smooth, and spread on the cake.

 After assembling the cake, I used the leftover lemon curd and thinned it down with just a little heavy cream.
 This works as a perfect easy glaze to drip down the sides of the cake for some visual contrast – and to let everyone know what lemony goodness is waiting inside!

 Storing Lemon Curd Cake

 Because of the lemon curd filling, this lemon curd cake with blackberry frosting should be stored in the refrigerator.

 The frosted, assembled cake will store well in the refrigerator for 2-3 days.
-Once cutting into the cake, slices will start to go stale under refrigeration, and is best consumed within another 2 days.
+After cutting into the cake, slices will start to go stale under refrigeration and is best consumed within another 2 days.

-To freeze individual slices, cut the cake, wrap in plastic wrap, followed by a layer of aluminum foil, and freeze for up to 3 months.
+To freeze individual slices, cut the cake, wrap the slices in plastic wrap, followed by a layer of aluminum foil, and freeze for up to 3 months.